orsonteodoro/gcf2/profiles/minmax-v1/README.md

 * Control Flow Integrity (CFI) for everything but @system
 * This collection is equivalent to before automated lists.
 * See also README-detailed.md
-* Some compromises on performance (-Os, -Oz, -freorder-blocks-algorithm=simple, -fno-inline) to try to improve cache use and possible performance regressions at that time.
 * End of Life (EOL)

 ## Performance estimates